zengbing15/lumos_doc/docs/reference/ckbaccount.md

 The process of getting CKB capacity varies for the accounts on different networks (chains).

-- To get CKB capacity for an account on **DEV chain**, specify the account as the miner for receiving mining rewards.
+- To get CKB capacity for an account on **DEV chain**, specify the account as the miner who receives mining rewards.

   :::note